Bristol Roller Derby: Former Teams

-Drop in Derby
+New Skater Training

-"Drop In Derby" sessions are run for anyone over 11 wanting to skate or learn roller derby.
+"New Skater Training" sessions are run for anyone over 18 wanting to learn how to play roller derby.
 Unlike other training sessions organised by the league, attendees do not have to be a member of the club to participate.
-There are no attendance requirements or prior skating skills required.
+There are no attendance requirements or prior skating skills required and kit is available to borrow.

 British Roller Derby Championships

 In 2016 both the women's A team and the men's team achieved promotion in the British Championships tournament, the men into tier 3 and the women into premier tier 1.

 Their 2017 season was featured in the local press.

-On 16 September 2018, the Co-Ed All-Stars beat the North Wales Men's team to gain promotion into Tier 2 of the British Championships.
+On 16 September 2018, the All-Stars beat the North Wales Men's team to gain promotion into Tier 2 of the British Championships.
 This game was streamed on BBC Sport, a first for the team.